A woman with long red hair sitting on a dark chair in a dimly lit room, looking to her left with a contemplative expression.

 Music is the pain & ecstasy of the human experience.

-Come see me at The Queen Victoria Market
+Come Visit Camille Delaquise at The Queen Victoria Market in Melbourne